evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ### Sound system

-One type of sound system is available for the GMC Hummer EV Edition 1 Pickup.
+The GMC Hummer EV Edition 1 Pickup comes equipped with one sound system option:

-- With the Bose Premium Sound System, you get 14 speakers with a max system output of 625 watts.
+- **Bose Premium Sound System**: This system features 14 speakers and delivers a maximum output of 625 watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.

 ## Lights